Tour Down Under - BreakAway From Gas

 It is appalling that a major cycling event, held in a state which is a world leader in renewable energy, is partnering with a polluting fossil fuel company.

-Fossil Free SA has launched the #BreakAwayFromGas campaign to pressure Events SA to end Santos’ partnership with the Tour Down Under by 2023.
+Fossil Free SA has launched the #BreakAwayFromGas campaign to pressure Events SA to end Santos’ partnership with the Tour Down Under.
 Santos must not be allowed to use this prestigious event to 'greenwash' its activities.
 The company cannot present itself as community-minded, when its business model directly contributes to the climate crisis and extreme weather events which, ironically, disrupt the event itself.

 We want to see the Tour Down Under continue with the support of clean corporate partners that are not linked to fossil fuel industries or the financial institutions that sustain them.